 It is not really recommended that you give memorized answers to all questions in an interview, but it is always better to have a plan for answering questions mapped out in your head beforehand.
 Of course, you must always be ready to improvise and adapt your answer according to a particular question.
-A lot of the questions are common to pretty much all types of interviews, precisely the reason why career experts advise preparing possible answers to interview questions.
+Most questions tend to be common in many interviews.
+This is exactly why career experts recommend that you prepare possible answers to interview questions jobs in pakistan

 So, let’s take a look at some of the most common interview questions and potential best responses to them.